-The Alabama Folklife Association is a statewide nonprofit that began in 1980 and remains dedicated to Alabama's folk and traditional arts.
+ONE STATE, MANY TRADITIONS, OUR HERITAGE The Alabama Folklife Association is a statewide 501c3 nonprofit that began in 1980.

 What makes Alabama unique?
 Is it the people, the food, the buildings, the crops, the languages, the music, the clothes, the baskets, the quilts, or the ghost stories?
 One thing is for sure, Alabama is home to many diverse cultures and ways of life that symbolize our experiences, geography, resources, beliefs, values, aspirations, and artistic traditions.

-For over 30 years, the Alabama Folklife Association (AFA) has been serving the state of Alabama with exhibits, education programs, workshops, lectures, panel discussions, demonstrations, publications, and concerts that preserve and present the folk and traditional arts of the state.
+For over 30 years, the Alabama Folklife Association (AFA) has served the state of Alabama with exhibits, education programs, workshops, lectures, panel discussions, demonstrations, publications, and concerts that preserve and present our heritage arts.

-The AFA creates jobs for folklorists who conduct research and in 2010, the AFA established the Joyce H. Cauthen Fellowship Fund and today 5 Fellows are documenting folklife in Alabama including three graduate students, who recently completed their degrees and are currently pursuing careers in folklore.
+The AFA creates jobs for artists, illustrators, design specialists, and folklorists who conduct research in the state of Alabama.
+In 2010, the AFA established the Joyce H. Cauthen Fellowship Fund and today 5 Fellows have documented folklife in Alabama including three graduate students, who recently completed their degrees and are currently pursuing careers in folklore.

-The AFA contributes to cultural conservation and heritage tourism by recognizing and promoting Alabama unique lifeways in communities throughout the state as valuable resources to be preserved and developed.
+The AFA contributes to cultural conservation and heritage tourism by recognizing and promoting Alabama's unique lifeways as valuable resources to be preserved and developed.

 For many years the AFA directed the Sampler Stage at City Stages providing a venue for local, traditional musicians and singers representinig diverse genres to perform.
 Through annual events, CDs and special programs, the AFA continues to showcase Alabama's traditional music.